List of Gargoyles characters: The Steel Clan

-The Steel Clan were a series of robots built by Xanatos, modeled from the likeness of the gargoyles—specifically, Goliath.
+The Steel Clan are a series of robots built by Xanatos, modeled from the likeness of the gargoyles—specifically, Goliath.
 Originally meant to replace the gargoyles, Xanatos used them for his own personal army.
 He also wore a battle suit modeled in their likeness.
-An iron version of the Steel Clan was made to fight against Oberon.
-Xanatos later used an Iron and Steel Clan robot to aid Coldsteel and Coyote 5.0 in retrieving the Stone of Destiny.

 The New Olympians

 The New Olympians were a group of fantastical sentient beings resembling creatures and gods from Greek mythology.
 They had traveled to the island of New Olympus after being driven there by fearful humans in Classical Antiquity, and their descendants were able to remain hidden through advanced cloaking technology.
-Several of them shared names with characters from mythology, although they were not intended to be identified with those characters, unlike some of the Children of Oberon.
+Several of them shared names with characters from mythology, although they were not intended to be identified with those characters unlike some of the Children of Oberon.
 According to Gargoyles creator Greg Weisman, they are descended from Oberon's children, though the show makes no mention of this.
 There is also a resident gargoyle clan on the island.